sassoftware/saspy/saspy/doc/source/configuration.rst

 3) Azure JWT (actually, any JWT perhaps, in the future)

-   **BEING DEPRECATED - Viya has decided to remove this authentication mechanism for SASPy.
-In a future release of Viya this will no longer work.**
+   **BEING DEPRECATED - Viya has decided to remove this authentication mechanism for SASPy; when using the SASPy client_id. \
+   To still use `jwt` you have to define your own client in Viya and provide that via `client_id` along with `client_secret` and the jwt.**

    'jwt' is the key to provide that non-Viya Bearer Token, to then pass through to SASLogon to get the Viya Bearer Token to use.
    And these tokens, are just big long strings; thousands of bytes long strings of random characters